-PlayStation Vue is the easiest cord-cutting (or cord-shaving) option for those people that want their local channels, local news, sports, movies, and more – without a lot of equipment to have to maintain.
+PlayStation Vue (or ps vue as is known) is the easiest cord-cutting (or cord-shaving) option for those people that want their local channels, local news, sports, movies, and more – without a lot of equipment to have to maintain.

 What exactly is PlayStation Vue?